A Community Archaeologist’s Introduction

 Additional Topics: [The intention is to provide a flexible approach which reflects the needs of the course delegates] Surveying and Analysis of Total Station Data; Accessing and manipulating LiDAR data; Adding Geophysics and other Imagery; Hillshading.
 Other topics might be run as workshops depending on demand.

-If you are interested in trying out this course using Zoom you can email or ring below and reserve a place.
+If you are interested in trying out this course using Zoom you can email or ring below and express an interest in a future course.

 ring: Mike Turpin 07711 002102